-Dovecote Aftercare and Maintenance
+Dovecote Aftercare and Assembly Guide

 An easy guide to help keep your Robinson Garden Dovecote looking in it’s finest condition.
 We have included some useful advice and tips to help you to keep your bespoke wooden Dovecote in superb condition all year round.

 Give your wooden Dovecote a good wash or scrub as regularly as possible to get rid of lichens and bird droppings – this is especially beneficial if you are housing Doves or intend to house doves in the near future.

 Dovecote Assembly Guide – How to erect your Dovecote